curl/curl/docs/libcurl/opts/CURLOPT_CAPATH.md

 # DEFAULT

-A default path detected at build time.
+A path detected at build time.

+# %PROTOCOLS%

 # EXAMPLE